danielboots/fytletic/README.md

 * The web app is mobile responsive with a collapsible toggler navigation.
 I used a mobile-first approach to this project ensuring that mobile access was of high importance.

+* Further more i used a transparent sticky nav bar on desktop which adds a pleasing UX for the user, Background overlays used on scroll so menu options are visible throughout site nav.

+* Cards used extensively, on the home page, import of models to the home app to allow for rendering of the latest content on the index.html page, ensuring upto date content is always displayed.

+* Use of pagination for News, Fighters and Gyms, sorted by creation date, with listings of 6 per page, to ensure that congnitive overload is avoided, users can scroll through listings with ease.

 * The Logo position left always takes the user back to the Home page.

 * Expected use of font-awesome icons to assist in users learning of the site.